CONTACT US

 A screenshot of Bloomberg React Native app

-The development team at Bloomberg decided to move their entire product to the cross-platform technology.
-Before, they used to build their apps with native technologies like Java.
-Their brand new consumer mobile app for both iOS and Android offers users a smooth, interactive experience letting them easily access personalized content across Bloomberg’s Media.
+Their brand new consumer mobile app for both iOS and Android offers users a smooth, interactive experience letting them easily access personalised content across Bloomberg’s Media.

-50 more examples of React Native Apps
+113 more examples of React Native Apps

 React Native pros

-FROM A BUSINESS OWNER PERSPECTIVE
+FROM A BUSINESS OWNER’S PERSPECTIVE

 Time & Cost-saving